Zacknetic/HomebridgeMagicHome-DynamicPlatform/README.md

 #### Pruning

 * `pruneMissingCachedAccessories` - **true** / **false** "Prune" or remove accessories once they have been missing for n restarts.
+Associated names, timers, and scenes will be lost for those accessories.

 * `restartsBeforeMissingAccessoriesPruned` - ***number*** The number of homebridge restarts that an accessory can be not seen before being pruned.
-Will not occur if 'pruneMissingCachedAccessories' is set to false.
+Will not occur if `pruneMissingCachedAccessories` is set to false.

+* `pruneAllAccessoriesNextRestart` - **true** / **false** "Prune" or remove all accessories next restart.
+Use this if you would like to remove all your magichome accessories next restart.
+Be sure to set to false after you restart otherwise the cached accessories and associated names, timers, and scenes will be lost.

 #### White Effects